acederberg/pydantic-settings-yaml/README.rst

 files.
 It is also worth noting that due to the backwards compatability between ``YAML`` and ``JSON`` that this will also parse ``JSON`` configuration.

+This can also be helpful when writing out application settings in kubernetes /helm, where most configuration is written as ``YAML``.
+In such a case we may want to validate/store our settings as ``YAML`` as writing ``JSON`` and ``JSON`` strings can be compersome due to syntax error in larger documents.

-This can also be helpful when writing out (variables for ) helm charts, pipelines of various sorts, and other ``YAML`` assets.
-In such a context, it may be necessary to write an ``ENV`` file template in line with your continuous integration or deployment variables.
+In the context of pipelines, it may be necessary to write an ``ENV`` file template in line with your continuous integration or deployment variables.
 However, this can be rather cumbersome due to escape sequences:

 .. code:: yaml

   # Example pipeline with env settings
-  # The configuration built is compatable with ``./examples/__init__.py``
+  # The configuration built is compatable with ``./tests/examples/__init__.py``

   ...
   pipelines: